OpenBioMaps/documentation/official_docs/en/modules.md

 read_table
 ----------
-    Present a table or an sql view as a rollable html table.
-This table is available with a unique link.
+    Present a SQL table or an SQL view as a rollable html table.
+This table is available through a unique link.

-    Calls:
+    Calls: mainpage/gridbox

     General description:
-        Add these lines to .htaccess file where  .... should replaced with your project table name
-        # read table module
-        RewriteRule ^view-table/(.*)/$ /projects/..../includes/modules/results_asTable.php?view&table=$1&%{QUERY_STRING} [NC,L]

-        !
-This revrite rule thing is a bad idea!!!

     Parameters:
      [{"table":"schema.table",